Christian C. Mester

 Christian is a member of a number of organizations, including the Minnesota State Bar Association, the Maryland State Bar Association, the American Association of Justice (formerly the Association of Trial Lawyers of America), the Maryland Association for Justice (formerly the Maryland Association of Trial Lawyers), and the Washington DC Trial Lawyers Association.
 Christian has an “AV Peer Review Rating” from Martindale Hubbell in Medical Malpractice, which is a preeminent rating.
 Christian became a member of the MILLION DOLLAR ADVOCATES FORUM and the MULTI-MILLION DOLLAR ADVOCATES FORUM, where fewer than 1% of U.S. lawyers are members, and which membership requires million dollar and multi-million dollar verdicts and settlements.
 Christian has also been named to Super Lawyers in Maryland and the District of Columbia.

 Christian was born and raised in Maryland.
 Christian’s mother and father reside in Columbia, Maryland.
 His father was a graduate of DeMatha Catholic High School, and has been a professor at Bowie State University for over forty years.
 Like his father, Christian attended DeMatha Catholic High School in Hyattsville, and serves as Vice-President of its alumni association.
 For his dedication to DeMatha, he was awarded the Lou Amico Service Award in the DeMatha Hall of Fame.
 Christian is married and has three children.
 Christian coaches, or has coached in the past, his kids in basketball, baseball, and soccer.
 He and his wife Tina’s nights and weekends are happily spent taking their kids to and from their various sporting events and other extra-curricular activities.
+Over the years Christian has served on a number of non-profit boards, including the Brigance Brigade Foundation, Sacred Heart School, and No More Stolen Childhoods.

 Christian and everyone else at McCarthy, Winkelman & Mester, L.L.P. take great pride in trying to put their clients’ lives back together; to help their clients when they have suffered medical negligence/medical malpractice through no fault of their own.
 Over the years, Christian and his partners have obtained some fantastic verdicts and settlements on behalf of their clients.